-Our Academy Play designed for players ages 6 and up who have either just started playing soccer or are looking to challenge their abilities.
+Our Academy Play designed for players ages 6 and up who are looking to challenge their abilities.
 By having larger groups that aren't necessarily age or gender specific it allows us to combine players into more even groups based upon ability.
 As we prefer a 6:1 ratio of players to coaches your child will get constant assistance and with our small sided practices your child will also spend plenty of time on the ball.
 Over the course of the season this means more time playing the game as opposed to watching everyone else dribble the ball on the far side of the field.
 This allows us to provide a more individualized coaching coaching experience for ALL players on the field.

 While much of the time players are matched with others of the same level, we also encourage them to play against everyone regardless of ability as it allows them to learn from each other as well as from coaches.
 It's not uncommon to see our older and more experienced players helping the younger ones to learn their moves.
 It not only gives the younger ones the chance to play with the "big kids" but it also gives the older ones an opportunity to help teach the moves which then forces them to explain and fully understand everything themselves.
 It's a win-win!

 Unlike many other programs, the crux of our plan is to have extremely technical players before moving on and learning the finer details like tactics and strategies.
 Learning in this order allows comfort on the ball and thus better decision making due to a decreased chance of panic when faced with opposition.
 Each player will spend numerous hours with a ball at his/her feet because we focus on the 1v1 abilities of each player.
 Therefore, it is imperative that each child have a ball at practice because we utilize individual dribbling drills throughout the season.
 We use positive encouragement to help give the confidence to be able to dribble the ball anywhere at anytime even if it means right in front of his/her own goal.
 There are no random kicks here!
 Everything is with a purpose to help improve field vision and decision making.